 Get them floating holding a book – it is a great picture to take home.
 But, watch out that they don’t get salt in their eyes – it is unbelievably painful.
 See Floating in the Dead Sea

-Ein Gedi Trails
+Ein Gedi National Park

 There are several spots on the road down from Jerusalem – let them sail in the ship of the desert.
 Places to find a camel include – at the sea level sign and the open air pottery mall.
-The camel driver in the gas station is a favourite of ours.
+The camel driver in the gas station is a favorite of ours.
 Even if they don’t want to sail – how many can they spot along the road?

 Under the Stars at the Dead Sea